belle2/basf2/online_book/analysis/topoana.rst

 .. admonition:: Exercise 3
    :class: exercise stacked

+   In the previous example and the above two exercises, we did not consider charge conjugation, which is an important concept in high energy physics.
+   In this exercise, try to process the charge conjugate particles, decay branches, and decay trees together.

+.. admonition:: Hint
+   :class: toggle xhint stacked

+   * See Section 5 in the quick-start tutorial for the introduction of the setting item.
+   * See Section 5.2.2 in the user guide for the description of the setting item.

+.. admonition:: Solution
+   :class: toggle solution stacked

-   Try to understand the following setting item, add it to the card file, re-run the program, and check the changes of the output files.
+   Add the following setting item to the card file, re-run the program, and check the changes of the output files.

    .. code-block:: none